 The Gestapo, Dutch police, NSB, and SS carry out a large raid on the Jewish Quarter of the city.
 This day becomes known as “Black Friday.”
 The Frank and Van Pels families have been hiding in the Secret Annex for nearly three months.
-Meanwhile, outside the walls of their hiding place, the Nazis and their Dutch collaborators have been rounding up Jews living in Amsterdam for mass deportations to camps in the east since July.
-After being arrested, Jews are taken to an assembly point for deportations — the municipal theater building — where they wait for weeks or longer before being deported to the Westerbork then on to the killing centers at Auschwitz-Birkenau and Sobibor.
+Since July, outside the walls of their hiding place, the Nazis and their Dutch collaborators have been rounding up Jews living in Amsterdam for mass deportations to camps in the east.
+After being arrested, Jews are taken to an assembly point for deportations — the municipal theater building — where they wait for weeks or longer before being deported to the Westerbork transit camp then on to the killing centers at Auschwitz-Birkenau and Sobibor.

-Miep Gies, one of Otto Frank’s employees and friends who is helping hide them, visits the Secret Annex and shares some “dismal and depressing news.”
+Miep Gies, one of Otto Frank’s employees and friends who is helping those in hiding, visits the Secret Annex and shares some “dismal and depressing news.”
 Anne writes in her diary:

 Our many Jewish friends are being taken away by the dozen.
 These people are treated by the Gestapo without a shred of decency, being loaded into cattle trucks and sent to Westerbork...If it is as bad as this in Holland whatever will it be like in the distant and barbarous regions they are sent to?
 We assume that most of them are murdered.
 The English radio speaks of their being gassed.”